OpenChain-Project/Telco-WG/Draft-OpenChain-Telco-SBOM-Guide_EN.md

 The tool name and the tool version SHOULD be separated by hyphen ("-"), no other hyphen SHOULD appear on the line.

-SBOMs conforming to the Telco SBOM Specification MUST provide their SBOM Type as [defined by CISA](https://www.cisa.gov/sites/default/files/2023-04/sbom-types-document-508c.pdf) in the `CreatorComment` field.
+SBOMs conforming to the Telco SBOM Guide MUST provide their SBOM Type as [defined by CISA](https://www.cisa.gov/sites/default/files/2023-04/sbom-types-document-508c.pdf) in the `CreatorComment` field.